Norman Towns

 Norman Towns (born December 26, 1985) is an actor, comedian, and producer.
-He is best known for his roles as Bennett on HBO's Insecure and on the TV series The Affair.
+He is best known for his roles as Bennett on HBO's Insecure and the TV series The Affair.

 Early life and education

-Norman Towns was born December 26, 1985, in Los Angeles, California.
+Norman Towns was born on December 26, 1985, in Los Angeles, California.
 Towns began writing skits at the age of 14.
 Towns was a stand-up comedian for 4 years prior to acting.

 Towns played basketball at University of Providence and graduated magna cum laude.

 Career

 In 2014 Towns landed his debut acting role portraying Muhammad Ali in the feature film - I Am Ali.

 Towns starred in the BET original series Games People Play, which aired in 2019.
 In the same year, Towns appeared in two episodes the HBO comedy series Insecure as a guest performer before returning for a recurring role in season four.

 In 2020 Towns became the executive producer of the film "The Dunbar Heist," inspired by the Dunbar Armored robbery of 1997.

+In 2025, Towns appeared as Willis in the film Him, a psychological sports-horror film produced by Jordan Peele's Monkeypaw Productions, starring Marlon Wayans, Tyriq Withers and Julia Fox.